 Jewelry stores aren’t the only places to look to find engagement rings.
-While it may be more difficult to find a ring that checks off every item on your beloved’s wish list, with some dedicated searching, you can find popular styles and adjust them to the proper ring size.
+While it may be more difficult to find a ring that checks off every item on your beloved’s wish list, with some dedicated searching, you may find popular styles and adjust them to the proper ring size.
 In addition to looking through pawn shops, estate sales and charity auctions may also have some good finds.
 The latter may also qualify you for a tax write-off.

-Craigslist and Facebook marketplace could also be worth a look; however, with any of the options mentioned here, consider having the ring assessed and appraised by a qualified jeweler or professional to make sure the stone and materials in the ring are real.
+Additionally, Craigslist and Facebook marketplace could also be worth a look; however, with any of the options mentioned here, consider having the ring assessed and appraised by a qualified jeweler or professional to make sure the stone and materials in the ring are real.